Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 That's the way it is.

-All the points these two teams have scored this year, I almost guarantee you that it will be 17 to 13 or something.
+With all the points these two teams have scored this year, I almost guarantee you that it will be 17 to 13 or something.

-And that might be high scoring.
+Now that might be a high score.

 Am I right?